 I’ve spent the past 20 years studying critical new developments and discerning emerging patterns in the legal services ecosystem.
 I use these insights to advise legal organizations on how to plan their strategies and achieve their goals.

-Here’s a brief overview of my 30 years in the legal profession.
+Here’s a brief overview of my experience.

 - In 1990, I enrolled at Queen’s University Faculty of Law in Kingston, Ontario, graduating in 1993.
 I completed my articles at Blake, Cassels & Graydon in Toronto in 1994, and I was called to the Bar of Ontario in 1995.
 I practised law just long enough to conclude that I was cut out for a different line of work — but I was committed to staying within the legal sector.